Standing desks are becoming increasingly popular, sweeping work and home offices and changing the work experience for thousands.

 Many people are aware of research pointing to the problems with sitting for long periods, but fewer people are aware that there is a lot of research pointing to the problems with standing for long periods as well.

 After all, many people have stood for long periods for their occupation well before standing desks became popular.
 Workers like production line employees and bank tellers have some specific problems related to standing for long periods.
-Long periods of standing while working often leads to pain in the lower back and legs, among other issues.
+Long periods of standing while working often lead to pain in the lower back and legs, among other issues.

 Alternating Sitting and Standing Appears to be Good for You